bradymholt/geekytidbits.com/_posts/2017/2017-03-23-google-assistant-arm-alarm.md

 }

-// Action map: For each intent defined in the Action Package, define the handler for it.
+// Action map: For each intent defined in the Action Package, define the handler for it. actionMap.set(assistant.StandardIntents.MAIN, mainIntent);
-// The assistant.StandardIntents.MAIN intent is a special and implicitly define intent
-// for when the user engages with the Action but does not give it a specific command that
-// matches one of the query queryPatterns.

-actionMap.set(assistant.StandardIntents.MAIN, mainIntent);
 actionMap.set("ALARM", alarmIntent);